trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

       partition_by_second_hash_buckets = 3
     )

-This defines a two-level hash partitioning with the first hash partition group over the column ``col1`` distributed over 2 buckets and the second hash partition group over the column ``col2`` distributed over 3 buckets.
+This defines a two-level hash partitioning, with the first hash partition group over the column ``col1`` distributed over 2 buckets, and the second hash partition group over the column ``col2`` distributed over 3 buckets.
 As a result you have table with 2 x 3 = 6 partitions.